 We follow the American curriculum.
 Our curriculum is developed in collaboration with New York City’s Bank Street College of Education and aligned to the NY State Common Core Standards (Common Core + 15).
-Our curriculum is a progressive American program that allows children to “learn what to think not how to think”.
+Our curriculum is a progressive American program that allows children to “learn how to think not what to think”.

 Our educators are experienced teachers from across the world.
 We hire our educators from a number of sources such as the Progressive Educators Network, Harvard University, and International School Services, etc.

 All our lead teachers are required to hold advanced teaching credentials, from the US or equivalently accredited universities.
 Our educators are from the United Kingdom, Ireland, South Africa, New Zealand, and primarily the USA.

 Children must be 3 years old by August 31st of the academic year they are applying for.